 Quinoa is a super-food loved by many for its numerous health benefits.
-Learn how to make quinoa at home and use it part of your regular menu rotation!
+Learn how to make quinoa at home and use it as part of your regular menu rotation!

 How To Cook Quinoa At Home

 Quinoa is actually a seed and not a type of grain.
 Basically, it comes in three usual colors: white, red, and black.
 All of them are equally healthy and tasty with very slight differences.